Dear Friends,

 Method

 1. Line two baking sheets with parchment paper.
 If desired, trace 1½-inch circles in rows about 1½ inches apart as a guide on the parchment, then turn the papers over so the marked sides are down.
-Fit a long pastry bag with a ½-inch plain tip.
+Fit a long pastry bag with a ½-inch plain tip.2.
+In a food processor, pulse the confectioners’ sugar, almond flour and ginger to blend.

 3. In a large bowl using a handheld mixer, beat the egg whites on low until foamy.
 Adjust the speed to medium-low and gradually add the granulated sugar; continue beating into soft peaks.
 Turn the speed up to medium-high and beat into a shiny meringue and stiff peaks.
 Do not overbeat.
 Fold in the almond flour mixture in three additions, using as few strokes as possible.